GriffyGe/Barcoded_functional_genomics/README.md

 `cat example_read1.fq.gz example_rea21.fq.gz > example.fq.gz`

-## Get barcodes and FASTA files with transposon-truncated reads
+## Get barcodes and FASTA files with transposon-truncated reads(only genomic DNA remained)

+This step identifies barcodes and genomic DNA flanking the barcoded transposon accroding to the following model.
+Only reads with 17bp barcode and genomic DNA with length 15bp or more will be considered.

+`GTTCGAATTCNNNNNNNNNNNNNNNNNGAGCTCACTTGTGTATAAGAGTCAG`

+This model is designed as a result of the 3' end of our transposon.

+- `GTTCGAATTC` is a 10bp sequence located upstream of the barcode on the transposon.
+- `NNNNNNNNNNNNNNNNN` is the 17bp barcode.
+- `GAGCTCACTTGTGTATAAGAGTCAG` is the junction between barcode and genomic DNA.

 ### Input file